MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OwaMailboxPolicy.md

 ```

 ### -OutlookDataFile
+This parameter is available only in the cloud-based service.

-The OutlookDataFile paramater specifies what users can do with Outlook Data Files (.pst).
+The OutlookDataFile paramater specifies what users can do with .pst files in the new Outlook for Windows.
 Valid values are:

 - Allow: The defaul value.
-Users can open, import from an Outlook Data File to a mailbox, export from a mailbox to an Outlook Data File, and copy items from/to an Outlook Data File.
+Users can open .pst files, import from a .pst file to a mailbox, export from a mailbox to a .pst file, and copy items to and from .pst files.
-- NoExport: Users cannot export from a mailbox to an Outlook Data File.
+- NoExport: Users can't export from a mailbox to a .pst file.
-- NoExportNoGrow: Users cannot export from a mailbox to an Outlook Data File and copy items from a mailbox to an Outlook Data File.
+- NoExportNoGrow: Users can't export from a mailbox to a .pst file, or copy items from a mailbox to a .pst file.
-- NoExportNoOpen Users cannot export from a mailbox to an Outlook Data File and open a new Outlook Data File.
+- NoExportNoOpen: Users can't export from a mailbox to a .pst file, or open new .pst files.
-- NoExportNoOpenNoGrow: Users cannot export from a mailbox to an Outlook Data File, copy items from a mailbox to an Outlook Data File, and open a new Outlook Data File.
+- NoExportNoOpenNoGrow: Users can't export from a mailbox to a .pst file, copy items from a mailbox to a .pst file, or open new .pst files.
-- Deny: Users cannot open a new Outlook Data File, import from a Outlook Data File to a mailbox, export from a mailbox to a Outlook Data File, and copy items from/to an Outlook Data File.
+- Deny: Users can't open new .pst files, import from a .pst file to a mailbox, export from a mailbox to a .pst file, or copy items to and from .pst files.

 ```yaml
 Type: OutlookDataFileFeatureState
 Parameter Sets: (All)